vb-pogribnyi/OpenCircle/Open Circle.md

 plt.show()
 ```

+To test it, we print our input image.
+But since the image has  too many pixels, the text ontop merges and we see nothing.
+So I plotted a fraction of this image nearby.

 The code should produce the following image:

 ![numerical_input](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\numerical_input.png)

 The image is the same input as on the previous plot.
 The right image is a zoomed-in version of the left one.

-Next we add a function that shows some analysis.
-It will show a text description, such as filter 'in' and 'out' indices, so that the whole image makes sense later.
-Then it will show our input image and the filter we're applying.
-After that it will illustrate the convolution process itself, we'll get to it.
+Next we add a function that shows actual plots.
 We will have 9 images overall, organized in a 3x3 grid.
 Let's start by showing description, input and filter.

 ```python
 def illustrate(model, img, filter_in_idx, filter_out_idx):